-5 Ways to Reduce Waste in Your Professional Office Space
+Learn 5 Ways You Can Reduce Waste In Your Professional Office Space

-In comparison to expensive energy management systems, a waste management system can consist of a simple minimization and recycling plan that is easy and cheap to implement and will immediately start reducing operational overheads.
-As we know, every dollar saved in overhead cost goes directly to the bottom line as profit.
+However, unlike expensive energy management systems, a waste management system is easy and cheap to implement consisting of a simple minimization and recycling plan that will have an immediate impact on reducing operational overheads.
+As a result, the more dollars that are saved in overhead cost, the more dollars go to the bottom line as profit.

-When you consider that in many instances, waste can cost your business twice: once when you procure the item and then again when you dispose of it, the savings can be considerable.
-Below are five actions that you can take to noticeably reduce office waste.
+In many instances, you could consider that waste can cost your business twice: once when you procure the item and then again when you dispose of it, therefore, the savings can be considerable.
+Below we outline five actions that you can take to make a noticeable difference in reducing office waste.

 1. Separate Out Organics

 Organic waste is often overlooked in an office waste management plan.
 However, even if offices don’t have on-site catering facilities, it’s estimated that food waste represents 20-30% of the average 4.4 lbs of waste that an office worker generates every day.

 Because of its weight, diverting food waste can have a significant effect on your organization’s diversion rate.
 Common organic items that can be diverted from waste bins and into an organics stream are:

 - Cardboard sleeves from some hot beverage cups